algao1/blurb/content/posts/kv_store.md

 ## Reads

-Getting a kv-pair from our database is relatively simple, we just need to find the **latest** copy of an entry (remember that we never delete/update old copies once persisted!).
+Getting a kv-pair from our database is also pretty simple, we just need to find the **latest** copy of an entry (remember that we never delete/update old copies once persisted!).
 We iterate over each memtable in reverse chronological order until we find the entry.
 Otherwise, we repeat the same procedure with the SSTables.

 ```go
 // lsm_tree.go